-Mix up the working days of staff by occasionally sending them out on client visits or introducing times during the week where they are set free to work on extra curricular projects that are related to the business but which are entirely of their own making.
+Mix up the working days of staff by occasionally sending them out on client visits or introducing times during the week where they are set free to work on extracurricular projects that are related to the business but which are entire of their own making.

 8. Try flexible working hours

 If the nature of your business allows it, give people the opportunity to work from home and customise their working hours.
 Just like the perils of boredom, the regularity of the working week can be severely debilitating for some and lead to poor levels of engagement.

 Create a dynamic workplace – not one that is hampered by old values.

 Employees who are left to their own devices, unless motivated by going solo, will quickly become disengaged – particularly if there are no clear expectations set or definitions of success.